-Pennsylvania has recently passed Act 13, Amendment Pennsylvania's Oil and Gas Act to require, among other things, additional information in the stimulation record including water source identification and volume as well as a list of chemicals used to stimulate the well, including chemicals used in hydraulic fracturing.
-The Act requires the Pennsylvania Department of Environmental Protection to expand its reporting and permitting policy concerning water and chemical additives utilized in the process.
+On February 14, 2012, Pennsylvania passed Act 13, Amendment Pennsylvania's Oil and Gas Act to require, among other things, additional information in the stimulation record including water source identification and volume as well as a list of chemicals used to stimulate the well, including chemicals used in hydraulic fracturing.
+The Act requires PADEP to expand its reporting and permitting policy concerning water and chemical additives utilized in the process.
 Water discharges from wastewater treatment facilities handling flowback fluids and produced waters from oil and gas well sites are currently regulated and being reviewed.
 The Amendments implemented or require increased requirements for reporting, management, and treatment of these fluids as well as limitations on their discharge to receiving waters, requirements for containment plans for spills and a rebuttable presumption of liability for contamination of water supply near unconventional wells.
 Increased distances for drill pads from property lines and waterways are required as well as required additional notices to municipalities.
 Impact fees have also been authorized to be imposed on producers.
 These require additional reporting and payment of fees and any outstanding penalties in order for additional wells to be permitted.
+As required by Act 13, PADEP continues to implement new regulations specifically applicable to the development of unconventional oil and gas wells and has currently proposed new regulations to govern surface use activities.
 The adoption of these and any other federal or state laws or regulations imposing reporting obligations on, or otherwise limiting, the hydraulic fracturing process could make it more difficult for ECA to complete natural gas wells in the Marcellus Shale as well as increase its costs of compliance and doing business.